-The successful applicant will spend the 1st year at Deakin University and the following year at Coventry University and then the final 1.5 years at Deakin University .
-The supervision team will be drawn from the two Universities.
-Home Health Care is one of very important services which is usually provided to elderly people.
+This is a CU Led project.
+The successful applicant will spend the 1st year at Coventry University and the following year at Deakin University and then the final 1.5 years at Coventry University

 Applicants must meet the admission and scholarship criteria for both Coventry University and Deakin University for entry to the cotutelle programme.

 - Applicants should have graduated within the top 15% of their undergraduate cohort.
 This might include a high 2:1 in a relevant discipline/subject area with a minimum 70% mark (80% for Australian graduates) in the project element or equivalent with a minimum 70% overall module average (80% for Australian graduates).

 - A Masters degree in a relevant subject area, with overall mark at minimum Merit level.
 In addition, the mark for the Masters dissertation (or equivalent) must be a minimum of 80%.
 Please note that where a candidate has 70-79% and can provide evidence of research experience to meet equivalency to the minimum first-class honours equivalent (80%+) additional evidence can be submitted and may include independently peer-reviewed publications, research-related awards or prizes and/or professional reports.

 - Language proficiency (IELTS overall minimum score of 7.0 with a minimum of 6.5 in each component).

 - The potential to engage in innovative research and to complete the PhD within a prescribed period of study.

 For an overview of each University’s entry requirements please visit: